Environmental information regulations

 If you would like to request environmental information from us, please include the following information:

-We should respond to your request within 20 working days.
+We will usually respond to your request within 20 working days.
 We may extend this timeframe by a further 20 working days if the requested information is particularly complex or voluminous.
 We would let you know if this is the case.

 Charges